-Are you struggling right now with an overpowering addiction, with the ultimate expression of intimacy and commitment that has been, distorted into a weapon of abuse?
+Are you struggling right now with an overpowering addiction, with the ultimate expression of intimacy and commitment that has been distorted into a weapon of abuse?
 Do you feel like you are consumed by a raging inferno that threatens to destroy your career, your relationships and even your life?

 There is hope.
 There is a solution you can hold onto.

 Meet Jesus the Warrior.
 He promises to free you from the short-lived pleasure lust offers, cleanse you from shame and give you a future with hope.

-Graham Hood was a senior captain in the world's oldest and safest airline.
+Graham Hood is a senior captain in the world's oldest and safest airline.
 But 50 years in aviation does not define who he is as a man; that is defined by Who he serves.
 This has been Graham's greatest revelation as he contemplates life above the clouds.

 Pastor Gary Kent is Speaker for The Incredible Journey ministry.
-He holds a B.A. in Theology, M.A. in Ancient History & Archaeology, and M. in Divinity.
-He has produced and presented numerous documentaries on subjects including the Bible, Bible prophecy, world events and natural health.
+He has spoken and produced numerous documentaries on subjects including the Bible, Bible prophecy, world events and natural health.
 His passion is to share the good news of Jesus' imminent return.

-The Incredible Journey
+The Incredible Journey Website: www.tij.tv Facebook.com/TheIncredibleJourneyMinistry

-Website: www.tij.tv

-Facebook.com/TheIncredibleJourneyMinistry